The American Registry of Radiologic Technologists (ARRT) is the world’s largest

 Learn more about the ARRT logo.

 ARRT certifies and registers individuals in 17 disciplines.
-Check out the certification page for more details, and read
+Check out the initial certification and registration page for more details, and read

 on for details on the designation awarded by ARRT.

 A 10-member Board of Trustees establishes ARRT policies, including: